 3. Check to ensure the vehicle has no money owing on it.

-Once you have cleared the vehicle of any liens and establish that the paperwork is in order, you can move onto listing your vehicle.
+Once you have cleared the vehicle of any liens and established that the paperwork is in order, you can move on to listing your vehicle.

 Listing your vehicle